cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 ### Querying for Active Medications

-To get all possible current medications, an application should query MedicationStatement with the `status` query parameter set to `active,intended`.
-Since MedicationStatement is a snapshot in time, this is only a representation of what the system knew of during the last contact with the patient, and will not include things that have happened since the patient last visited with their provider.
+To get all possible current medications, an application should query the MedicationStatement resource with the `status` query parameter set to `active,intended`.
+Because the MedicationStatement resource provides a snapshot in time, the reponse includes only the information that was in the system as of the last contact with the patient.
+Changes in medications that occurred after the patient last visited their provider are not included.

-To get the list of current medications that would likely be shown by default to a practitioner, the [`MedicationOrder`] resource should be used in addition to the query above in order to ensure that `draft` orders are included.
-Duplicates can be removed using the `MedicationStatement.supportingInformation` reference.
-A duplicate is identified when `MedicationOrder.id` is equivalent to the `supportingInformation` referenced `MedicationOrder/[id]`
+To get the list of current medications that would likely be shown by default to a practitioner, use the [MedicationOrder] resource and the query above to ensure that `draft` orders are included.
+You can use the `MedicationStatement.supportingInformation` reference to remove duplicates.
+A duplicate is identified when the `MedicationOrder.id` is equivalent to the `MedicationOrder/[id]` in the `supportingInformation` reference.

 <%= disclaimer %>